1tsak/OSC-Bot/CONTRIBUTING.md

 - I will review your pull request and if it is up to the mark it will be merged.

 ## Still need help
-Read the below article if you nedd more help
+Read the below mentioned articles if you need more help
 - [Getting started with Git and GitHub](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)
 - [Learn GitHub from Scratch](https://lab.github.com/githubtraining/introduction-to-github)